singhmankrit/polymer-monte-carlo/journal.md

 @rjuyal

-I reviewed the merge requests and added the errors(computed analytically) for the weighted averages graphs computed using Rosebluth method.
+I reviewed the merge requests and added the errors(computed analytically) for the weighted averages graphs computed using Rosebluth method for 2D polymers.

 ![](./journal/week1/end_to_end_error.png)